Moss & Co is 33 this January.

 The endless assault

-I am please that I did.
-For the last ten years has seen an unrelenting financial and political assault on legal aid lawyers.
-Time and again the Legal Services Commission and latterly.
-And more ardently the Ministry of Justice have attacked the bases of legal aid practices.
+I am pleased that I did.
+For the last fifteen years has seen an unrelenting financial and political assault on legal aid lawyers.
+Time and again the Legal Services Commission then the LAA and now, even more ardently, the Ministry of Justice have attacked the finacial basis of legal aid practice.
 By being smaller we have avoided the endless threats of redundancy, salary cuts and micromanagement of work patterns that have affected many of our competitors.
 This came to a farcical head in the competitive tendering round of 2015 when the government sought to reduce the number of legal aid criminal solicitors by two thirds.
-I spent three months preparing and won a contract.
-Unsurprisingly the disappointed solicitors led by Khaim Todner, who had received no contracts at all, challenged the assessment process which was shown to be amateur, flawed in execution and probably unlawful.
-The Legal Aid Agency capitulated, and our work was wasted.
+I spent three months preparing, and won a contract.
+Unsurprisingly the disappointed solicitors led by the now closed Khaim Todner, who had received no contracts at all, challenged the assessment process which was shown to be amateur, flawed in execution and probably unlawful.
+The Legal Aid Agency capitulated, and my work was wasted.

 Join us

-We have ridden every assault and remained true to our founding principles of providing the highest quality representation whether on a legal aid, or increasingly on a private paying basis.
-We have taken 50 solicitors through the training process and Moss & Co trained solicitors work in many of the very best London firms.
+We have ridden every assault and remained true to our founding principles of providing the highest quality representation whether on legal aid, or increasingly on a private paying basis.
+We have taken 70 solicitors through the training process.
+Solicitors tarined at Moss & Co work in many of the very best London firms.
+It is, given our background, irksome that even the state has benefited when one time trainees stayed a while and then chose to join the CPS.
 We will not capitulate to the sausage machine mentality that the current funding arrangements encourage.
-Our strong financial controls mean that our salaries are, we believe, above market rates.
+Our strong financial controls mean that we aim to keep our salaries above market rates.

 Narinder Moss